julian-urbano/sigir2018-simulation/README.md

 ## How to reproduce the results in the paper

 The source files in `src/` need to be run in order.
 You can run each file individually by running `Rscript src/<file>.R`.
-They will store intermediate data in `scratch` and the final data in `output`.
+They will store intermediate data in `scratch/` and the final data in `output/`.

 **It is important that you always run from the base directory**.